Maple glazed donuts are a classic, and now you can make them at home with this small batch baked maple donuts with maple glaze recipe!

-Time: Including prep and cook time, plan for about 25 minutes to make maple glazed donuts.
+Ready in 25 minutes.
+Including prep and cook time, plan for about 25 minutes to make maple glazed donuts.

 Pure Maple Syrup: Real maple syrup gives your baked donuts a nice hint of maple without being overpowering.
 It’s also a great way to naturally add sweetness, meaning the amount of refined sugar in the cake donut recipe is reduced – yay!